britram/rains-prototype/draft-trammell-rains-protocol.md

 context will be accepted.

 Query contexts can also be used to provide additional information to RAINS servers about the query.
 For example, context can provide a method for explicit selection of a CDN server not based on either the client's or the resolver's address (see {{RFC7871}}).
 Here, the CDN creates a context for each of its content zones, and an external service selects appropriate contexts for the client based not just on client source address but passive and active measurement of performance.
 Queries for names at which content resides can then be made within these contexts, with the priority order of the contexts reflecting the goodness of the zone for the client.
-Here, a context might be zrh.cx--.cdn-zones.some-cdn.com for names of servers hosting content in a CDN's Zurich data center, and a client could represent its desire to find content nearby by making queries in the zrh.cx--, fra.cx-- (Frankfurt), and ams.cx-- (Amsterdam) contexts within cdn-zones .some-cdn.com.
-In all cases, the assertions themselves will be signed by the authority for cdn-zones.some-cdn.com, accurately representing that it is the CDN, not the owner of the related name in the global context, that is making the assertion.
+Here, a context might be 'zrh.cx--cdn-zones.some-cdn.com.' for names of servers hosting content in a CDN's Zurich data center.
+A client could represent its desire to find content nearby by making queries in the zrh.cx--, fra.cx-- (Frankfurt), and ams.cx-- (Amsterdam) contexts of the 'cdn-zones.some-cdn.com.' authority.
+In all cases, the assertions themselves will be signed by the authority for 'cdn-zones.some-cdn.com.', accurately representing that it is the CDN, not the owner of the related name in the global context, that is making the assertion.

 As with assertion contexts, developing conventions for query contexts for different situations will require implementation and deployment experience,